-3.5 Parameters
+3.4 Parameters

 Apart from members a class can also contain constant parameters.
 These parameters are not compile-time constants, instead they are read from the dou-files by the Dob when it starts and applications can ask for the values by a simple function call.
-This means that all that is needed to change a parameter is to change its value in the dou file (under \$(SAFIR_RUNTIME)/data/text/dots/classes/) and restarting the Dob and all the applications that use the Dob (note that running the code generation, as described in Section 3.9, will overwrite these changes).
+This means that all that is needed to change a parameter is to change its value in the dou file (under \$(SAFIR_RUNTIME)/data/text/dots/classes/, or in an override directory, as described in Section 5.1.3) and restarting the Dob and all the applications that use the Dob (note that running the code generation, as described in Section 3.8, will overwrite these changes).